 Damaging floods have been recorded in the Leith in 1868, 1877, 1911, 1923 and 1929.
 The 1929 flood was the most severe on record, with floodwaters sweeping away and damaging bridges and other channel structures, affecting numerous houses and flowing along the streets beyond lower Rattray Street.

-Development of the current scheme
+Development of the Leith Flood Protection Scheme

 The video below is a physical model built during the development phase of the current scheme.